Text and Discourse Analysis

 Learning Community Activities

-EUTOPIA’s Language Café takes place from Monday to Friday 18-21 November
+EUTOPIA’s Language Café took place from Monday to Friday 18-21 November

 2024.
-It is an opportunity for learners of French, German, Italian, Spanish and
+It was an opportunity for learners of French, German, Italian, Spanish and

 English (±B1/B2 language level CEFR) to have a virtual discussion to practise their